altescape/wordpress-enable-local-updates/README.md

 4. ##### Change ownership and permissions of uploads directory back to apache owner so _www can upload/edit sudo chown -R _www wp-content/uploads; sudo chmod -R g+w wp-content/uploads

+@todo: See if you can skip changing everything but the themes folder as that is where most editing is done, so wouldn't need to change and change back everytime.